 While the incidence of Colony Collapse Disorder, which wipes out entire hives, has mainly occurred in the United States and Europe, it could happen in Australia.

-There are many reasons for the loss of pollinating insects, including decline of natural habitat, the use of pesticides (insecticides and fungicides), as well as a rise in pests and diseases that attack these insects in their hives, including varroa mite (not yet in Australia).
+There are many reasons for the loss of pollinating insects, including decline of natural habitat and the use of pesticides (insecticides and fungicides), as well as a rise in pests and diseases that attack these insects in their hives, including varroa mite (Varroa Destructor - not yet established in Australia).

 How you can help

 The positive news is that every gardener can help bees survive by growing flowering plants and creating a safe, insecticide-free environment.
-Being bee friendly can be as simple as allowing clover and dandelions to flower in the lawn, but planting flowering plants provides a smorgasbord for bees and other insects, with nectar-rich flowers available throughout the seasons.
+Being bee-friendly can be as simple as allowing clover and dandelions to flower in your lawn.
+Other more proactive measures you can take include growing flowering plants, which provide a smorgasbord for bees and other insects, with nectar-rich blossoms available throughout the seasons.